-All of these performances were extracurricular hobbies for Donald, while he held down full-time jobs in insurance sales, car sales, and swimming pool designing to support his growing family.
-His first daughter was born a two years after the accident and two more daughters came in the years during his recovery.
+All of these performances were extracurricular hobbies for Donald, while he held down full-time jobs to make ends meet.
+His first daughter was born in 1997, two years after the accident and two more daughters came in the years during his recovery.

 America's Got Talent (AGT)

 In 2007, unbeknown to him, Braswell's wife submitted an audition tape to NBC's America's Got Talent.
 In September of that year, Braswell received a call from the show's producers for a live audition.
 Having endured years of believing he would never sing again, he suddenly had the possibility of giving his three daughters a glimpse of their father performing once more on a professional stage with all the lights and cameras he had experienced in his early career.
 During the preliminaries, he performed "You Raise Me Up" by Rolf Lovland and Brendan Graham.
-Initially, the audience was hostile, collectively shouting to get him off the stage.
-During the second refrain of the song, however, Braswell was able to turn the audience's reaction around and when he finished, the audience gave him a standing ovation, even chanting "Vegas!" in unison, expressing their support for his advancement to the next round in Las Vegas.
+The audience gave him a standing ovation, chanting "Vegas!" in unison, expressing their support for his advancement to the next round in Las Vegas.

-Upon returning to the competition, he continued to advance every week until he won a spot in the Top 5 (out of over 250,000 contestants).
-There, he once again performed his original audition piece, "You Raise Me Up."
+Upon returning to the competition, he continued to advance every week until he won a spot in the Top 5 (out of over 330,000 contestants).
+There, he once again performed his original audition piece from the advice of Simon Cowell, "You Raise Me Up."
 One week later, he won fourth place.
 Before the final places were announced, pre-recorded videos were shown of various celebrities' support for their favorite acts.
-In these videos, Andrew Lloyd Webber congratulated Braswell on his performance of Lloyd Webber's composition "The Music of the Night" from The Phantom of the Opera and stated that he would love to work with Braswell some day.
+In these videos, Andrew Lloyd Webber congratulated Braswell on his performance of Lloyd Webber's composition "The Music of the Night" from The Phantom of the Opera and stated that he would love to work with Braswell one day.
 On October 17, 2008, Braswell joined the Top 10 finalists from America's Got Talent to perform at the MGM Grand Garden Arena.
 There, he did another rendition of "You Raise Me Up" and stepped out of his previous genres into the vocally challenging standard, "Unchained Melody", which he dedicated and sang to his wife who was in the audience.

 Braswell with the Symphony of the Hills.